County Employment Notices

 Knowledge of Texas Criminal and Traffic Statutes, Criminal Procedures, Juvenile Law and court proceedings.

 Must not have any open internal affairs investigations.
 Must pass criminal history and background investigation, psychological and agility test.

-- Respond to calls for service throughout the Wink/Loving School District during the school year and works as a Patrol Deputy with calls for service throughout Loving County during summer time.
+1. Respond to calls for services throughout the Wink/Loving School District during the school year and works as a Patrol Deputy with calls for service throughout Loving County during summer time.

 PHYSICAL DEMANDS/ADA REQUIREMENTS

 Ability to walk, run, climb, crawl or sit for extended periods of time.
 Work in inclement weather.
 Overtime work including evenings, weekends and athletic events as assigned to provide maximum security coverage is required.
 Incumbent may spend extended periods of time patrolling and investigating crimes on school property, both in vehicle and on foot.
 Incumbent may be required to physically restrain parties involved in a conflict.
 In extreme cases, incumbent may be exposed to violent and /or armed confrontations.
 The work environment characteristics are 7

 representative of those a peace officer encounters while performing the essential functions of this job.
 This position has been identified with possible risk to exposure of blood borne pathogens and/or other various hazards that require immunization against such exposures.

 This job description does not constitute an employment agreement between the employer and employee and is subject to change by the employer as the needs of the employer and requirements of the job change.
 The employee further understands, and accepts, that this position falls under the provision of an "AT WILL" employment, and under no circumstances is this a contract for employment.